Updated March 20, 2023

 - If the offset value specified is more than the number of rows in the table it would return empty results.

 This is a guide to LOOKUP Function in Tableau.
-Here we discuss what is LOOKUP Function in Tableau, the difference between Excel Lookup and Tableau Lookup and Examples.
+Here we discuss what is LOOKUP Function in Tableau, the difference between Excel Lookup and Tableau Lookup with appropriate examples.
 You can also go through our other suggested articles to learn more –